fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 - `pack:excl`: the scenario is the same as `pack`, but the chunks are reserved entirely for the user application;
 - `scatter:excl`: the scenario is the same as `scatter`, but the chunks are reserved entirely fo the user application.

-We decided to increase the processes and threads number by power of 2 because the most complex algorithm (following the asymptotic notation) should be $\mathcal{O}(nlogn)$ (TODO verificare questa complessita', non so se ha senso metterle)

 Since it takes 50 minutes on average for each run, we had to stretch out the submission of jobs across many days (three weeks).

 ## Results
 During the execution of the benchmarking phase two problems occurred:

 * one student has saturated the available space in the the cluster home.
 For this reason, some of our runs were not able to store the results on disk at the end of the execution, hence, some computations got lost;
-* we decided to submit all jobs to the short job queue of the cluster.
-However, due to the problem difficulty and thread scheduling issues, some jobs failed due to *time exceed* or missing resources.
+* we decided to submit all the jobs to the short job queue of the cluster.
+However, due to the problem difficulty and to the thread scheduling issues, some jobs failed as a result of *time exceed* or missing resources.

 All the problem configurations were tested by both members of the group in order to validate and reduce possible noise of the results.

-Table 1 shows the amount of jobs we have run and the associated fail rate (we have decided to show only the amount of processes and not the thread one for presentation purposes).
+Table 1 shows the amount of jobs we have run and the associated fail rate (we have decided to show only the amount of processes and not the threads one for presentation purposes).

 | Processes number | Total | Failed | Fail rate |
 |------------------|-------|--------|-----------|